Outgoing Erasmus+ study

 5. Accept the scholarship

-If you have been selected accept the scholarship.
+If you have been selected accept the scholarship and the foreign language course.

 6. Sign the agreement